- About Pitbulls

 Susi provides BAD RAP with support in the areas of business/corporate matters and donor acknowledgement.
-She directs BAD RAP's Bullyhaven, a project dedicated to geriatric and special needs pit bulls.
 Her advocacy work with bull breed owners earned her the Wells Fargo Outstanding Community Support Work Award in 2004.
 When she's not volunteering her spare hours to BAD RAP work, she is the busy president of Bull Terrier Rescue, Inc., a project dedicated to pit bulls' horsey head cousins.
 In her real job, Susi manages an operational risk department for Wells Fargo and has 30+ years of experience in risk management/loss mitigation; corporate affairs; regulatory compliance; policy implementation; and litigation prevention.
 She enjoys using her corporate experience to help needy bullies and disadvantaged bull breed owners.
 She is owned by a bevy of special needs and senior pit bulls and bull terriers.

 To contact: Susi

 In 2005, Christine became the Director of Legislative Affairs for BAD RAP, keeping an eye on pertinent state and national legislation and legal issues, and discussing BAD RAP's position and issues with relevant legislators.
-She also devotes much of her volunteer energy to expanding BAD RAP's outreach services to surrounding communities via Shot's Fairs that support pit bull owners in low income communities.
-In addition, she serves as a fosterhome - most recently, for 'Teddles,' a survivor of Bad Newz Kennels.
-Her work with Teddles was recently highlighted in the Washington Post.
+She's she serves as a fosterhome - most notably, for 'Teddles,' a survivor of Bad Newz Kennels.
+Her work with Teddles was highlighted in the Washington Post.
 Christine began her professional career as a judicial law clerk at the Superior Court of the District of Columbia.
 From there, she worked for a brief time as an associate at a private criminal defense firm in Maryland before moving to California to become a staff attorney at the United States Court of Appeals for the Ninth Circuit in San Francisco.
 Christine lives with her husband, Rob, kids Sam and Natalie and three permanent resident dogs: Lucy, the mutt, Wiley the husky and BAD RAP alum, Isabelle.